douglas86/nextjs-template/README.md

 Docker
 - To run the docker script type $ pnpm docker
+- Please make sure that Docker desktop is up and running before running this script
 - This will run three commands:
   - $ pnpm store prune
   - $ pnpm install